zjcszn/embeded-lib/1. library/9. protocol/canopen/CANopenNode/README.md

 Report issues on https://github.com/CANopenNode/CANopenNode/issues

-Older discussion group is on Sourceforge: http://sourceforge.net/p/canopennode/discussion/387151/

 Contributions are welcome.
 Best way to contribute your code is to fork a project, modify it and then send a pull request.
-Please follow the [Recommended C style and coding rules](https://github.com/MaJerle/c-code-style), like indentation of 4 spaces, etc. There is also a `codingStyle` file with example.
+Please follow the [Recommended C style and coding rules](https://github.com/MaJerle/c-code-style), use .clang-format file for automatic code formatting.

+The CANopenNode files conform to the [MISRA C:2012](https://www.misra.org.uk) guidelines, with some noted exceptions, as indicated in [MISRA.md](MISRA.md).

 CANopenNode flowchart
 ---------------------